The magic of Artificial Neural Network — Part 3

 This is my third article on the magic of the Artificial Neural Network.
 I have sketched the proof of the Universal Approximation Theorem and introduce the Hahn-Banach theorem in part 2.
 Let’s continue our journey into the territory of Function Analysis…

-Hahn-Banach theorem for Vector Space
+Hahn-Banach theorem for the Vector Space

 By using the Hahn-Banach Theorem, the linear functional defined on a vector subspace of some vector space can be extended to the whole space when the linear functional is dominated by a Sublinear Function.
 So, what is a Sublinear Function ?